Harbor: Artificial harbors

-The Ancient Carthaginians constructed fortified, artificial harbors called cothons.

-Natural harbors
+Natural

-Tanjung Perak is a famous example of a natural harbor in Indonesia.
-The harbor location in Madura Strait.

 A natural harbor is a landform where a section of a body of water is protected and deep enough to allow anchorage.
 Many such harbors are rias.
 Natural harbors have long been of great strategic naval and economic importance, and many great cities of the world are located on them.
 Having a protected harbor reduces or eliminates the need for breakwaters as it will result in calmer waves inside the harbor.
-Some examples are: